HerbertRHolder/codeup-JavaScript-Assesment2/README.md

 - Programing fundamentals in JavaScript
     - Working with values, variables, and data types
-    - Using assignment and comparision operators
+    - Using assignment and comparison operators
     - Working with JS internal functions to make decisions and perform actions.
     - Using conditional logic to make decisions inside functions
     - Writing functions that take in inputs, process, and return outputs.